firesidefiction/firesidefiction.github.io/_posts/issues/12-FQ-SPRING-2021/issue-93-07/2021-07-13-forest-thing.md

 I don’t; they don’t.
 It’s a mess up there.

 But down here?
 Down here, the wind walks calmly through the trees, a queen on her runway.
 Trails her fingers along the leaves.
 It feels _bad_ on my skin.
-“Bad in a good way”, we used to say.
+“Bad in a good way,” we used to say.

 I close my eyes.
 I hear small things, growing sounds and insect feet.
 I hear something that sounds like crinkled hair lifted from a neck, shaken a little, and let fall.
 I listen, try to catch the resonance.
 Mad or playful?
 A twig snaps above me, derisive as a head toss.
 Uh-uh.
 Not mad.